 - An average of 286 marks for pupils at Bridge for at least four years with nearly 3/4 of them passing

 Bridge is committed to constantly tracking the progress of pupils and our academies.

-At Bridge International Academies we use the Early Grade Reading Assessment (EGRA) and Early Grade Math Assessment (EGMA) to evaluate our pupils’ performance.
-These exams test reading and math comprehension on both a concrete and conceptual level.
-These foundational skills are extraordinarily important as they are critical to the learning potential of every child.
+To constantly understand how much our pupils are learning, we use the Early Grade Reading Assessment (EGRA) and Early Grade Math Assessment (EGMA).
+These exams test reading and mathematics fluency and comprehension on both a concrete and conceptual level.
+These foundational skills are critical for the learning potential of every child.

 - Independently administered exams show that for reading in early grades, the gains from attending Bridge are equivalent to 64 more days of learning in a single school year.

 - Independently administered exams show that for mathematics, the gains from attending Bridge are equivalent to 26 more days of learning in a single school year.